DylnHnlyOIY/Engineering-Portfolio/README.md

 <img src="Doctor Who.png" width="900">

 ### Description
-Based on the iconic science-fiction show "[Doctor Who](https://www.doctorwho.tv)," I created these 3D models of my favorite Sonic Screwdrivers and the "T.A.R.D.I.S." as depicted.
+Based on the iconic science-fiction show "[Doctor Who](https://www.doctorwho.tv)," I created these 3D models of my favorite Sonic Screwdrivers and the "T.A.R.D.I.S.," as depicted.
 These were the outcomes of my transition from using [Solidworks](https://www.solidworks.com) to [Onshape](https://www.onshape.com/en/).
 I utilized this project to teach myself how to use a brand new C.A.D.
-Software, and to design things that I love.
+Software and to design things that I love.

 ### Links
 - [TARDIS](https://cvilleschools.onshape.com/documents/2ab7a38df7d5208ccd618aef/w/beba64fce6e7ec1388fe2998/e/bdeb1cd44200468047b4a1dc)